 Daniel Smith – Quinacridone Rose (PV19)

-Alizarin Crimson is redder and Quin Rose is more blue-toned, closer to a magenta.
-But they’re made from the same pigment, mix similarly, and are arguably too similar on the palette to have both.
+Quin Rose is higher-chroma and more violet-toned than Alizarin Crimson and its alternatives; closer to a primary magenta.
+But the DV ACQ is made from the same pigment, mixes similarly, and is arguably too similar on the palette to have both.

-Being brighter and more purple-toned, Quin Rose makes much more vibrant purples.
-Being redder, Alizarin Crimson Quinacridone makes it easier to produce colors in the red/orange range, whereas Quin Rose can make it hard to make reds that aren’t really pink.
+In mixing, Quin Rose makes much more vibrant purples.
+Alizarin Crimson Quinacridone makes it easier to produce colors in the red/orange range, whereas Quin Rose can make it hard to make reds that aren’t really pink.

 Daniel Smith – Quinacridone Red (PV19)